Students who attend their classes, in general are engaged in school and learning and achieve.

 - They will email/phone home again if absences and lateness continue to be a problem.

-- If the situation continues to be a concern, the form teacher will refer the student to the dean.
+- If the situation continues to be a concern, the Ako Teacher will refer the student to the Dean.

-- Once attendance gets back to normal the dean will refer the student back to form teacher.
+- Once attendance gets back to normal the Dean will refer the student back to the Ako Teacher.

 - If there is no improvement, the student will be referred to the Deputy Principal.